MelodicDrumstep/SJTU-CS3312-Computer-System-Security/Lab4_Network_Attacking/sql-injection-lab/Report.md

 filtered(B) to search in DB and return corresponding permission.

-So, filter B's permission field in DB is 2 pswd(A) = m0
+So, filter B's permission field in DB is 2

+pswd(A) = m0

 pswd(B) = m1

+### Failed Attempts 0

-2. Injection at registration seems useless unless I can inject into the database write statement, otherwise the permission won't be sufficient.
+Injection at registration seems useless unless I can inject into the database write statement, otherwise the permission won't be sufficient.
 For example, I tried using username `admin OR 1=1` during registration, but it didn't work.

+### Failed Attempts 1

-3. For the login part, we need to pay special attention to the behavior of the `checkPermission` function:
+For the login part, we need to pay special attention to the behavior of the `checkPermission` function:

 ```go
 func checkPermission(username string) bool {